sathomas/jsDataV.is/src/text/ch5/02-javascript.md

 }
 ```

-With the dates and the main content on opposite sides of our vertical line, there's no longer any need for any punctuation after the date.
-We can, therefore, remove the style that adds a colon after the last `<time>` element.
+With the dates and the main content on opposite sides of our vertical line, we no longer need any punctuation after the date, so we'll remove the style that adds a colon after the last `<time>` element.

 <style>
 .strikeThrough td.sourceCode { text-decoration: line-through; }